Care Guide

 About Color Transfer

-When fully oxidized, there is no color transfer.
+When your indigo is fully oxidized, there is no color transfer.

-The reason: indigo pigments dissolve only in strong alkali — not in regular water or warm water.
+The reason is simple: Indigo pigments dissolve only in strong alkali, not in regular water or warm water.

-People say “indigo transfers color,” but my pieces, once fully oxidized, won’t transfer.
+People often say “indigo transfers color,” but once my pieces are fully oxidized, they do not transfer.

 However, Please Note

-Freshly dyed pieces — especially deep navy — take time to fully oxidize.
+Freshly dyed pieces — especially deep navy — need time to finish oxidizing.

 I’ll Confirm This Before Your Order